Jeremy Pena Player Props: Astros vs. Mets

-Jeremy Pena -- with a slugging percentage of .302 in his past 10 games (including zero home runs) -- will be in action for the Houston Astros versus the New York Mets, with Justin Verlander on the mound, on June 20 at 8:10 PM ET.
+Jeremy Pena -- with a slugging percentage of .300 in his past 10 games (including no homers) -- will be in action for the Houston Astros against the New York Mets, with Tylor Megill on the mound, on June 21 at 2:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Mets.
+In his previous game he had a one-hit showing (1-for-3) against the Mets.

 Jeremy Pena Game Info & Props vs. the Mets